ajain-us/NetflixSummaryExtensionWT/README.md

 ## Downloading
 By following the intructions below, you will generate a key that allows ability to externally call Google's AI, Gemini.
 Following these steps will ensure that you will not be billed for the use of your key.
 When you first load into the extension, it will ask you to enter a Gemini API key.
-This can be generated at https://aistudio.google.com/app/api-keys.
+This can be generated at: https://aistudio.google.com/app/api-keys

 - After you login, please press "Create API key" found in the top right of the webpage.
 - After, it will ask you to name the key.
 We recommend that you name it "Netflix Summary Extension", but any name will work.